chaintope/glueby/README.md

    FeeProvider module can bear payments of sender's fees.
 You should provide funds for fees to FeeProvider before use.
    See how to set up at [Use fee provider mode](#use-fee-provider-mode)

+5. Utxo Provider
+   The UtxoProvider allows users to create a variety of transactions without having to manage the TPCs they hold in their wallets.
+   See more details at [Use utxo provider](#use-utxo-provider)

 ## Installation

 Add this line to your application's Gemfile: